-All articles published in the January 2013 issue.
+All the articles published in the January 2013 issue of The Structural Engineer.

 Publish Date – 12 January 2013

-The Institution's 93rd President, Y.K.
-Cheng, looks back over a 35 year career spent in both North America and Asia, before considering some of the global challenges facing the profession and how the Institution can support individuals and the industry in meeting these challeneges.
+The Institution's 93rd President, Yan-Kee Cheng, looks back over a 35-year career spent in both North America and Asia, before considering some of the global challenges facing the profession and how the Institution can support individuals and the industry in meeting these challenges.

 This article provides an overview of employer obligations, the various types of PPE and the implications for ongoing PPE training and maintenance.